mako-framework/docs/02_routing_and_controllers/03_request.md

 $isFaked = $this->request->isFaked();
 ```

-The `getUsername` method returns a basic HTTP authentication username of `null` if it isn't set.
+The `getUsername` method returns a basic HTTP authentication username or `null` if it isn't set.

 ```
 $username = $this->request->getUsername();
 ```

-The `getPassword` method returns a basic HTTP authentication password of `null` if it isn't set.
+The `getPassword` method returns a basic HTTP authentication password or `null` if it isn't set.

 ```
 $password = $this->request->getPassword();